danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 #### `no_tree`

-Set true to disable virtual tree system of the book, and files are managed through the filesystem only.
+Set true to disable virtual tree and index of the book.

 (default: false)

 ### [auth] section(s)

-The [auth] section(s) define authenication rules.
+The [auth] section(s) define authorization rules.
 It can be subsected as [auth "identifier"].
-Authenication requirement is turned on when at least one [auth] section exists.
-Each section defines a rule, and the user must fullfill the rule of at least one section to be able to access.
+Authorization requirement is activated when at least one [auth] section exists.
+Each section defines a rule, and the user must fullfill at least one to be allowed to access.

 An encrypted password can be generated via the "encrypt" sub-command, For
 example: